dlemire60/openc2-oif-orchestrator/docs/WALKTHROUGH.md

   registration dialog for updating
 - The blue `+`  button in the registration dialog permits defining additional transport interfaces for a device.
+- The red `x`  button in the registration dialog deletes the associated transport interfaces from the device.